ansible/awx/docs/auth/oauth.md

 For example, if a user has admin permission to a job template, he/she can both see and modify, launch and delete the job template if authenticated via session or basic auth.
-On the other hand, if the user is authenticated using OAuth 2 token, and the related token scope is 'read', the user can only see but not manipulate or launch the job template, despite being an admin.
+On the other hand, if the user is authenticated using OAuth2 token, and the related token scope is 'read', the user can only see but not manipulate or launch the job template, despite being an admin.
 If the token scope is 'write' or 'read write', she can take full advantage of the job template as its admin.
 Note that 'write' implies 'read' as well.